-Fluctuations in interest rates could adversely affect our liquidity, operating expenses and results.
+Fluctuations in interest rates could adversely affect ourthe Debtors' liquidity, operating expenses and results.

-A substantial portion of our indebtedness bears interest at fluctuating interest rates.
+A substantial portion of ourthe Debtors' indebtedness bears interest at fluctuating interest rates.
 These are primarily based on the London interbank offered rate for deposits of U.S. dollars, or LIBOR.
 LIBOR tends to fluctuate based on general economic conditions, general interest rates, federal reserve rates and the supply of and demand for credit in the London interbank market.
-We have not hedged our interest rate exposure and, accordingly, our interest expense for any particular period may fluctuate based on LIBOR or other variable interest rates.
-To the extent these interest rates increase, our interest expense will increase, in which event, we may have difficulties making interest payments and funding our other fixed costs and our available cash flow for general corporate requirements may be adversely affected.
+We The Debtors have not hedged ourtheir interest rate exposure and, accordingly, ourthe Debtors' interest expense for any particular period may fluctuate based on LIBOR or other variable interest rates.
+To the extent these interest rates increase, ourthe Debtors' interest expense will increase, in which event, we they may have difficulties making interest payments and funding our the Debtors' other fixed costs and our the Debtors' available cash flow for general corporate requirements may be adversely affected.

-We rely heavily on automated systems to operate our business and any failure of these systems, or the failure to successfully integrate them following the Merger, could harm our business.
+WeThe Debtors rely heavily on automated systems to operate ourtheir business and any failure of these systems, or the failure to successfully integrate them following the Merger, could harm ourthe Debtors' business.

-We depend on automated systems to operate our business, including our computerized airline reservation systems, our flight operations systems, our telecommunication systems and our websites.
-Our website and reservation systems must be able to accommodate a high volume of traffic and deliver important flight information.
-Substantial or repeated website, reservations systems or telecommunication systems failures could reduce the attractiveness of our services and could cause our customers to purchase tickets from another airline.
-Furthermore, following the Merger, we must integrate the automated systems of America West and the Debtors.
-Any disruption in these systems could result in the loss of important data, increase our expenses and generally harm our business.
+We The Debtors depend on automated systems to operate our their business, including our computerized airline reservation systems, our flight operations systems, our telecommunication systems and our websites.
+Our The Debtors' website and reservation systems must be able to accommodate a high volume of traffic and deliver important flight information.
+Substantial or repeated website, reservations systems or telecommunication systems failures could reduce the attractiveness of our the Debtors' services and could cause our the Debtors' customers to purchase tickets from another airline.
+Furthermore, following the Merger, we must integrate the automated systems of America West and the Debtors must be integrated.
+Any disruption in these systems could result in the loss of important data, increase our expenses and generally harm our the Debtors' business.

-If we incur problems with any of our third party service providers, our operations could be adversely affected by a resulting decline in revenue or negative public perception about our services.
+If wethe Debtors incur problems with any of ourtheir third party service providers, ourtheir operations could be adversely affected by a resulting decline in revenue or negative public perception about ourtheir services.

-Our reliance upon others to provide essential services on behalf of our operations may result in the relative inability to control the efficiency and timeliness of contract services.
-We have entered into agreements with contractors to provide various facilities and services required for our operations, including aircraft maintenance, ground facilities and baggage handling.
-It is likely that similar agreements will be entered into in any new markets we decide to serve.
+OurThe Debtors' reliance upon others to provide essential services on behalf of ourtheir operations may result in the relative inability to control the efficiency and timeliness of contract services.
+WeThe Debtors have entered into agreements with contractors to provide various facilities and services required for ourtheir operations, including aircraft maintenance, ground facilities and baggage handling.
+It is likely that similar agreements will be entered into in any new markets wethe Debtors decide to serve.
 All of these agreements are subject to termination after notice.
-Any material problems with the efficiency and timeliness of contract services could have a material adverse effect on our business, financial condition and results of operations.
+Any material problems with the efficiency and timeliness of contract services could have a material adverse effect on ourthe Debtors' business, financial condition and results of operations.